abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 }
 ```

-If you go to your Route 53 web console, you should see the record you just added
+If you navigate to the Route 53 web console, you will see the newly added record.

 ![aws record added](img/record-added.png)

 ## Configure NGINX Ingress Rules for Backend Services

-In this step, you expose the backend applications to the outside world by telling nginx what host each service maps to.
-You define a rule in nginx to associate a host to a abcdesktop route backend service.
+In this step, you expose the backend services to the outside world by telling NGINX what host each service maps to.
+You define a rule in NGINX that associates a hostname with the abcdesktop route backend service.

 Create an ingress resource for NGINX using the abcdesktop service and save it as `abcdesktop_host.yaml`.
-You need to update this manifest with your own FQDN, replace `hello.aws.pepins.net` by your own values.
+Replace `hello.aws.pepins.net` with your own FQDN before applying.

 ```
 apiVersion: networking.k8s.io/v1